 If you choose to renew your license in person at the DMV, gather up all these documents and bring them with you.
 If you take advantage of temporary COVID rule changes and renew your license online, you will be able to upload all the required information to the DMV’s online portal.

+Is there a DMV renewal test for seniors?
 Some tests are required for all senior drivers seeking to renew their licenses, while others may only be required if you have a physical, mental, or medical condition that could affect your driving abilities.

 All senior drivers are required to take a vision test to renew their driver’s license.
 The DMV’s vision standard is 20/40 vision.
 Your vision will be tested using either a wall chart or an electronic device.
+It’s important to note that as we age, our vision naturally changes.

 If you don’t pass your vision test, you still have options: